Frequently Asked Questions (FAQ)

 No. It’s not easy to come up with this stuff.
 The blog is written by me and me alone.
 There is no ghostwriting.

-Does the blog represent the official view of your employer(s)?
+Does the blog represent the official view of the companies you work with?

-No. Opinions expressed are plentiful, mine, and either not necessarily or simply not those of the companies with whom I am working or have worked.
-When I have chosen to work at (or with) a given company, you should expect that I have a de facto pro-company viewpoint.
-And let’s get the logic correct, here: I don’t like company X because I’m working with them; I’m working with company X because I like them.
+No. And you know what they say about opinions.
+Those expressed are plentiful, mine, and either not necessarily or simply not those of the companies with whom I am working or have worked.
+When I choose to work with a given company, you should expect a de facto pro-company viewpoint.
+And let’s get the logic correct: I don’t like company X because I’m working with them; I’m working with company X because I like them.

-Do you work with and/or invest in companies that you write about that might influence your views?
+Do you work with and/or invest in companies that might influence your views?

 Yes, in five categories:

-• First, as an EIR at Balderton Capital, I receive compensation from Balderton, have invested in Balderton funds, and may elect to work in advisory capacities with select Balderton portfolio companies.
+• As an EIR at Balderton Capital, I receive compensation from Balderton, have invested in Balderton funds, and work in an advisory capacity with numerous Balderton portfolio companies.

-• Second, by virtue of board, advisory, past employment, and angel investing work, I own equity in companies including Alation, Bluecore, Cacheflow, Cube, Cuein, Cyberguru, Cyral, DataGrail, dbt Labs, Entytle, Faros, FloQast, Growblocks, Hex, Influx Data, Jiminny, MongoDB, NetSpring, Pigment, Planful, Revsure, Salesforce, Sarus, Scoro, Skyflow, and Unaric.
+• By virtue of board, advisory, past employment, and angel investing work, I own equity in companies including Alation, Bluecore, Cacheflow, Cube, Cuein, Cyberguru, Cyral, DataGrail, dbt Labs, Entytle, Faros, FloQast, Growblocks, Hex, Influx Data, MongoDB, NetSpring, Pigment, Planful, Revsure, Salesforce, Sarus, Scoro, Skyflow, and Unaric.

-• Third, by virtue of consulting, advisory, and board work, I receive cash compensation from various startups, though I don’t attempt to publish a list of such clients here.
+• By virtue of consulting, advisory, and board work, I receive cash compensation from various startups, though I don’t publish a list of these clients.

-• Fourth, I am an investor in numerous venture capital and private equity funds so I indirectly own shares in many other companies.
+• I am an investor in numerous venture capital and private equity funds and thus indirectly own shares in many other companies.

 I work with a broad range of companies on a broad range of terms.
 In general, I work on what you might call an AaaS (advice as a service) business model.
 My goal is to work with a smaller set of companies on a longer-term basis, and not do strings of short-term consulting gigs.
-Ergo, I tend to prioritize business opportunities in the following order:
+Thus, I usually prioritize business opportunities in the following order:

-2. Advisory roles.
-Effectively CEO technical support, where I offer ad hoc or scheduled 1-1s to discuss issues of the day.
+• Advisory roles.
+Effectively CEO technical support, where I offer ad hoc or scheduled meetings to discuss issues of the day.
 Often this includes periodically working with the CRO, CMO, or CFO.

-3. Consulting projects, such as corporate strategy, go-to-market audits, messaging or positioning development, or due diligence on financial transactions.
-I’m typically most interested in these when they are for existing advisory clients or they have the potential to develop into something more ongoing.
+• Consulting projects, such as strategy, go-to-market, messaging, and due diligence.
+I’m typically most interested in these when they are for existing advisory clients or they have the potential to develop into something ongoing.

 I’m typically compensated in a mix of cash and equity.
-The mix tends to be driven by this rule: the more you want to give me cash, the more I want equity — and conversely.
+In general, the more you want to give me cash, the more I want equity.
+And conversely.

 What gets you excited about working with a company?